Monuments of India- 6 Remarkable Memorials

-India has a great historical background and monuments of India plays vital role in Indian History.
+India has a great historical background and Indian monuments play vital roles in Indian History.

 So, if you are planning any trip then you get to see the many historical places of India.
-Thousands of foreigners and Indians give visit to this place everyday.
+Thousands of foreigners and Indians give a visit to this place every day.

-Those monuments of India has scattered from the east coastal India to the western Bay of Bengal and north Himalayas to southern Gangotri.
+Indian monuments are located across India, from the eastern coast to the western Bay of Bengal and from the northern Himalayas to the southern Gangotri.

-Regardless of wind, hot summer, rain, they are still stand to testify the glorious history of hundreds of years ago.
+Regardless of wind, hot summer, or rain, they are still standing to testify to the glorious history of hundreds of years ago.

-Incredible monuments of India are located in the different form of architecture.
+Incredible monuments of India are located in different forms of architecture.
 So, you can find it in the form of temples, forts, palaces, museums, etc.

 Out of those Indian monuments, many architectures remained hidden from the world due to historical insignificance.
 On the other hand, some places are very popular in the whole world.

-So, you might saw them in books, blogs, news, videos or television.
-We have listing here some of the important monuments of India that everyone should visit at least once.
+So, you might see them in books, blogs, news, videos or television.
+We have listed here some of the important Indian monuments that everyone should visit at least once.

-There were so many Monuments in India that plays vital role in History of India.
-Therefore, Those monuments are important for study of Indian History.
+There were so many Monuments in India that played a vital role in the History of India.
+Therefore, these monuments are important for the study of Indian History.

 1. Taj Mahal

 Taj Mahal is called the “Monument of Love.”
-The Taj Mahal is considered as most beautiful architectural monuments of India.
-Therefore, it is famous place worldwide situated in city of Agra with great historical significance.
+The Taj Mahal is considered as one of the most beautiful architectural monuments of India.
+Therefore, it is a famous place worldwide situated in the city of Agra with great historical significance.

-Why this building had built is a controversial topic.
-However, it had believed that Shahjahan built the monument in memory of his third wife named “Mumtaz Mahal.”
+Why this building was built is a controversial topic.
+However, it had been believed that Shahjahan built the monument in memory of his third wife named “Mumtaz Mahal.”
 The Taj Mahal consists mainly of the tombs of Mumtaz Mahal and Shah Jahan.

-The whitish marble building on the banks of the river Yamuna is the centre of attraction for tourists all around the world.
+The whitish marble building on the banks of the river Yamuna is the center of attraction for tourists all around the world.

 Architecture of Monument

-Taj Mahal is a marvellous example of Mughal architecture.
-This considered as a combination of Indo-Islamic architecture.
+Taj Mahal is a marvelous example of Mughal architecture.
+This is considered as a combination of Indo-Islamic architecture.
 Indo-Islamic means confluence of Islamic, Persian, Turkish and Indian architecture.

 Extensive gardens, circular domes, towers and mesh carvings are considered to be the features of Mughal architecture.
 The three adjoining walls include a large garden, a guest house and a mosque.